Giant hail hammers Munich 'like gunshots' | DW | 10.06.2019

 "Chunks of ice were hitting us like gunshots," a Munich driver said.

 "We exited the highway, in the towns you could see roof tiles on the street," she added, according to the German DPA agency.
-"The street were green with broken off branches and leaves."
+"The streets were green with broken-off branches and leaves."

 Bavarian residents shared images and videos of the storm on social media.